openstack/kolla-ansible/doc/source/contributor/vagrant-dev-env.rst

 Development Environment with Vagrant
 ====================================

-This guide describes how to use `Vagrant <http://vagrantup.com>`__ to assist in developing for Kolla.
+This guide describes how to use `Vagrant <https://vagrantup.com>`__ to assist in developing for Kolla.

-Vagrant is a tool to assist in scripted creation of virtual machines.
+Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 Vagrant takes care of setting up CentOS-based VMs for Kolla development, each with proper hardware like memory amount and number of network interfaces.

 Getting Started
 ===============